AquaJo/RobloxStarter/README.md

 ## Features

 -   "linux first" - stack (rsync used in syncback not ported to windows yet, ...)
--   uses git-lfs by default for future-proofing
+-   Uses git-lfs by default for future-proofing
 -   Rojo - Filesyncing from vsc to Roblox Studio
 -   Rojo syncback from Uplift Games as Two-Way-Sync Option (Experimental!)
--   variety of npm scripts
+-   Variety of npm scripts
 -   Roblox-TS integration (also with Rojo Syncback with the help of rsync)
 -   Prettier, Eslint formatting & linting & git
 -   Workspace added